Boryana-Mihaylova/friendly-lend-app/README.md

-# 🌱 Friendly Lend App
+# 👗 Friendly Lend App

-**Friendly Lend App** is a full-featured web application built with Spring Boot and Thymeleaf that enables users to register, log in, and share items by lending or borrowing them.
-The app includes item management, favorites, user roles, and a live connection to a separate REST microservice (`ecoSurvey-svc`) that allows users to express their stance on environmental topics like sustainability, recycling, and pollution through interactive surveys.
+Friendly Lend is a full-featured web application built with Spring Boot and Thymeleaf that allows users to lend and borrow clothes and accessories within a trusted, close-knit community.
+The app includes item management, favorite lists, user roles, and real-time integration with a separate REST microservice (`ecoSurvey-svc`).
+This service enables users to express their views on environmental topics such as sustainability, recycling, and pollution via interactive surveys.

 ---

 ## 📘 About the Project

-Friendly Lend is a community-driven lending platform where users can offer and borrow everyday items.
-The application promotes sustainability and reduced consumption by encouraging item reuse and sharing.
-Users can interact with items, mark them as favorites, and access personal item lists.
+The platform is targeted at Generation Z – active, socially conscious, and digitally connected users who are looking for sustainable and alternative ways to engage with fashion.

+Friendly Lend promotes reuse and sharing of fashion items, with every item available for a symbolic price of €1.

-A unique feature of Friendly Lend is its integration with an eco-awareness survey system.
-Users can explore short, impactful environmental topics such as **SUSTAINABILITY**, **ENVIRONMENT**, and **RECYCLING** — and express their support with just one click.
-One vote.
-Real change.
+A key feature is the integration with an eco-awareness survey system.
+Users can explore short, high-impact environmental themes like **SUSTAINABILITY**, **ENVIRONMENT**, and **RECYCLING** – and express their support with just one click.

 ---

-### 🌍 Vision & Target Audience
+## 🌍 Future Vision

-Friendly Lend is targeted at **Generation Z** – active, socially conscious, and digitally connected users who are looking for sustainable and alternative ways to engage with fashion.

-Future plans include:
-- 💬 In-person item exchanges at popular meeting spots like cafés, campuses, and gyms
+- 💬 Users will be encouraged to meet in person to exchange items at convenient locations such as universities, cafés, or gyms – streamlining the process and avoiding delivery fees.

-- 🎯 Fashion bidding features where users with highly desired items are recognized as trendsetters
+- 🎯 Future versions may include bidding, where certain items may go above the symbolic €1.
+Users whose fashion items are most desired and frequently borrowed will be recognized as trendsetters in the community.

 ---

 ## 🔔 Notifications & Scheduling

-Upon user registration, a default notification is sent explaining that item activity is monitored.
-If an item remains unborrowed for more than 60 days, a scheduled task automatically sends a warning notification to the item's owner, encouraging them to take action or risk archival of the item.
+After registration, each user receives a default notification explaining that their items' activity is monitored.
+If an item remains unborrowed for more than 60 days, a scheduled task automatically sends a warning notification to the owner that the item may soon be archived.

-This system ensures a clean and active catalog of available items on the platform.
+This system helps maintain a clean and active item catalog on the platform.

----

 ## 🚀 Features